mdrkb/mdrkb/README.md

 ## **Summary**

 3+ years experienced Software Engineer specialized in backend development using Python, Django, and AWS.
-Final year master's student in Data Science, expected to graduate in May 2022.
+Final year master's student in Data Science, expected to graduate in April 2022.
 Interested in discovering data-driven insights using Python ML stack to solve business problems.

 ## **Technical Skills**